AI Pose Analysis and Kinematic Profiling of Range-of-Motion Variations in Resistance Training

-Let $Y_{ieg}$ denote the repetition tempo or phase duration of each exercise and ROM condition.
-For benchmarking and validation, we also assess average range-of-motion (in degrees).
+Let $Y_{iegm}$ denote the repetition or phase duration of each exercise and ROM condition.
 By estimating Model \eqref{meta_regress}, the sign and magnitude of $\beta_1$ indicates whether pROM is associated with systematic changes in these metrics.
 A significant effect would suggest that performing lengthened partials influences not only ROM (by definition), but also the overall execution of the different exercises.

-Table~\ref{table:exercise_execution} reports parameter estimates from the crossed meta-regression models corresponding to Model~\eqref{meta_regress}.
-Across all models and after adjusting for participants' sex, the pROM condition was associated with significantly shorter repetition durations ($\beta_1=-0.30$, SE $=0.11$, $p<0.01$) and a markedly reduced range of motion ($\beta_1=-59.05$, SE $=12.04$, $p<0.001$).
-Effects for the eccentric ($\beta_1=-0.20$, SE $=0.10$, $p<0.05$) and concentric ($\beta_1=-0.12$, SE $=0.10$, n.s.) phases were smaller in magnitude and not as statistically robust as the other outcomes.
-Nevertheless, the sum of the phase estimates ($\sim-0.32$ s) is consistent with the overall reduction in repetition duration.
-Notably, the sex coefficient (female vs.\ male) was small and nonsignificant across all outcomes, indicating that the inclusion of sex as a covariate did not materially alter the estimated pROM effects.
+Table~\ref{table:exercise_executionDIAG} reports the crossed random-effects regression results for all four outcomes.
+After adjusting for sex, the pROM condition was associated with a large and statistically significant reduction in range of motion ($\beta_1=-39.95^\circ$, SE $=9.31$, $p<0.001$).
+In contrast, the estimated effects of pROM on repetition duration ($\beta_1=-0.035$, SE $=0.281$), eccentric phase duration ($\beta_1=-0.137$, SE $=0.236$), and concentric phase duration ($\beta_1=-0.002$, SE $=0.175$) were small and not statistically significant.
+The sex coefficient was also small and nonsignificant across all outcomes.

-The estimated variance components indicated substantial heterogeneity among repeated observations at both the exercise and participant levels.
-The correlation between exercise-specific random intercepts and slopes ($\rho$) was strong and positive for repetition duration ($\rho=0.85$), eccentric phase ($\rho=0.93$), and concentric phase ($\rho=0.77$), suggesting that exercises with longer baseline durations tended to exhibit smaller pROM-induced reductions.
-In contrast, the negative correlation for range of motion ($\rho=-0.26$) implies that exercises characterized by greater baseline ROM displayed somewhat larger decrements under pROM conditions.
-At the participant level, the corresponding correlations ($\xi$) were moderate to strong, and positive across all outcomes (ranging from $\xi=0.50$ to $\xi=0.76$), indicating that individuals who generally performed slower or with larger ranges of motion tended to maintain those relative tendencies across both ROM conditions.